New England Hockey Conference

-New England Hockey Conference (formerly the ECAC East) is a college athletic conference which operates in the northeastern United States.
-It participates in the NCAA's Division III as a hockey-only conference.
+New England Hockey Conference (formerly the ECAC East) was a college athletic conference which operates in the northeastern United States.
+It participated in the NCAA's Division III as a hockey-only conference.

 History

 The New England Hockey Conference began as ECAC East in 1984 when ECAC 2 was split in two and both new conferences dropped down to Division III.
 The conference was fairly stable for the first decade but began to grow in the mid 1990s.
 In 1998 four teams left to become Division I programs in the new MAAC conference.
 A year later, nine more teams split off to join their primary athletic conference, NESCAC, followed by the women's programs in 2001.
 Membership numbers held steady over the succeeding 15 years, though several teams came and went.
 In 2015 the conference rebranded itself as the New England Hockey Conference, but no internal changes occurred.
 Two years later 6 women's and 2 men's programs left to join a variety of conferences, dropping league membership to 11 schools, the lowest number in conference history.